 Should you be a DC Intern?
 Yes, if...

-- you are Georgia Tech student who is curious about how the federal government really works how it impacts your life, even here in Georgia or anywhere in the country.
+- you are Georgia Tech student who is curious about how the federal government really works how it impacts your life, even here in Georgia or anywhere in the world.

 - you would like to enhance your education by obtaining the experience and contacts for future job opportunities.